pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_overview.md

 ```

 ### Publish messages

-- Messages are JSON-serializable data up to 32 KiB.
+Publish JSON-serializable data (< 32 KiB) to a channel.
+All current subscribers receive it.

+- Web
+- Node.js
-- Web:
+- React Native

 ```
 1// Function to publish a message